-- Click the Inventory tab.
+- Click Inventory Ad units.

 - Click New ad unit.

 - Enter a Code, which is used to identify the ad unit in the associated ad tag.
 Once created, the ad unit code cannot be edited so define a code that is easy to identify.
 For example,

-- Enter a Name for the ad unit, which is used in targeting and reports.
+- Enter a Name for the ad unit, used in targeting and reports.
 You can change the name at any time.
 As with the code, publishers typically use naming conventions that give information about the ad unit's location.

 - Add optional features and settings to the ad unit as needed.